okorie22/Okorie-AI/itoro/ai_social_media_agents/ZerePy/README.md

 # ZerePy

-ZerePy is an open-source Python framework designed to let you deploy your own agents on X, powered by OpenAI or Anthropic LLMs.
+ZerePy is an open-source Python framework designed to let you deploy your own agents on social media platforms, powered by OpenAI or Anthropic LLMs.

 ZerePy is built from a modularized version of the Zerebro backend.
 With ZerePy, you can launch your own agent with similar core functionality as Zerebro.
 For creative outputs, you'll need to fine-tune your own model.

 ## Features
 - CLI interface for managing agents
-- Twitter integration
+- **Twitter/X integration** - Post tweets, reply, like, and read timeline
+- **Discord integration** - Complete server management, moderation, and community engagement
 - OpenAI/Anthropic LLM support
 - Modular connection system